-A recent study by the UK’s Mental Health Foundation showed that 30% of the British population suffer from sleep deprivation, while in the US the CDC shows the national average sits more around 35%.
+A recent study by the UK’s Mental Health Foundation showed that 30% of the British population suffer from sleep deprivation, while in the US, the national average sits more at around 35%.
 For some people it is not being able to go to sleep, while for many others the challenge is waking up during the night and finding themselves unable to go back to sleep.

 Either of these challenges can leave you feeling fatigued and struggling during the day, often affecting mental clarity and physical dexterity.
-In this blog we’ll explore ways in which energy medicine can help.
+In this blog we’ll explore ways in which working with energy can help.

-You can struggle to sleep due to stress, hormone imbalance, or from having stimulants in the whole-body system that mean that body is unable to drop down into sleep (such as caffeine or sugar).
+You can struggle to sleep for many reasons, such as stress, hormone imbalance, allergies, digestion, busy brain, or from having stimulants in the whole-body system, such as caffeine or sugar, that mean that body is unable to drop down into sleep.

-When we are experiencing stress our yang protective system, Triple Warmer, becomes hyper alert.
-This moves us into fight/flight or freeze which in turn activates the adrenal glands to produce the hormone adrenaline.
-This wonderful hormone is designed to enable you to run or fight and as such it triggers a vast response of chemical reactions within the body that boost your energy and alertness.
-This is great if you are creating adrenaline in order to run a race, but not so much if you are actually trying to sleep!
+When you are experiencing stress your yang protective system, Triple Warmer, becomes hyper alert.
+This moves you into fight/flight/freeze which in turn activates the adrenal glands to produce the hormones adrenaline and cortisol.
+Adrenaline is a wonderful hormone, designed to enable you to run or fight and as such it triggers a vast response of chemical reactions within the body that boost your energy and alertness.
+Cortisol helps to keep you wide awake and focused on the task at hand by raising your blood sugar and blood pressure and suppressing less critical bodily functions like your digestive and immune systems.
+This is all great if you are running a race or dealing with a crisis, but not so much if you are actually trying to sleep!

-So, if being asleep before 11pm is too much for you to consider then at least be in a relaxed mode (yoga/reading/doing your Daily Energy Routine before bed/meditating).
+So, if being asleep before 11pm is too much for you to consider then at least be in a relaxed mode (yoga/reading/meditating/doing energy exercises).

-Don’t take any stimulants such as caffeine or sugar prior to bedtime.
-It may be that for you are able to have that cup of tea or slice of chocolate cake after dinner, but maybe it needs to be after lunch instead to give your body time to process the effects of the stimulants.
-Many times I have clients who feel that their evening cup of tea and dessert are nothing to do with not being able to sleep well, but when they experiment with not having them after dinner then they are able to sleep with ease.
-It doesn’t mean that you can’t have that tea/coffee or sugar, but that you are needing to work with your own whole-body system to be able to absorb those stimulants well before you are asking your body to move into sleep.
-Good attention to supporting spleen is also great if you’ve had some sugar or stimulants.
+Also, it's best not to take any stimulants such as caffeine or sugar prior to bedtime.
+It may be that feel you are able to have that cup of tea or slice of chocolate cake after dinner, but it may be that you would be better off switching to enjoying that after lunch instead to give your body time to process the effects of the stimulants.
+Many times I had clients who felt that their evening cup of tea and dessert were nothing to do with not being able to sleep well, but when they experimented with not having them after dinner then they were able to sleep with ease.
+It doesn’t mean that you can’t have that tea/coffee or sugar, but that you can instead work with your own whole-body system to be able to absorb those stimulants well before you are asking your body to move into sleep.

 With love, Prune